uiuc-cs126/adventure-base-starter/src/main/java/student/adventure/README.md

-This is where code relating to your main adventure game should go.
+This is where code related to your main adventure game should go.

 If you are on Week 1 of the assignment, this is the right place to put your code!